nginxinc/nginx-controller-lab/docs/background.rst

 - the core service center applications

 Samantha is a DevOps engineer within the retail business unit.
-She is responsible
+She is responsible for

 - curiation of CI/CD pipelines
 - the new trading application